Glasgow Subway: Further modernisation (2000s)

 Further plans were announced to modernise Ibrox and Kelvinhall stations before the 2014 Commonwealth Games in Glasgow.
 Furthermore, all other stations were planned to receive updated branding prior to modernisation work being carried out on them, so as to achieve unity in design.

 In March 2016, Strathclyde Partnership for Transport (SPT) awarded contracts to Stadler and Ansaldo STS for the supply of 17 new driverless trains for the Subway.
 The first was delivered in May 2019.
 Testing on the Subway started on 5 December 2021.
 The first new trains were previously expected to operate in 2022.
 The first passenger service with the new trains operated on 11 December 2023, with the third generation trains fully replacing the second generation after their withdrawal on 28 June 2024.
+Contactless payment was introduced in March 2026.
+The installation of platform screen doors is continuing, with fully operational doors at Partick, Govan and Ibrox by September 2026.